Music, Culture, Food. There's a Little Bit of Everything in Nashville

-Country music will always be the heart and soul of Nashville, but there is much more to this vibrant city than its honky-tonks and "meat 'n threes" (though you must experience both).
-Our Nashville primer keeps you balanced with a little culture, a little shopping, a little outdoor adventure, and plenty of great food-and music!-along the way.
+NASHVILLE, Tennessee – Country music will always be the heart and soul of Nashville, but there is much more to this vibrant city than its honky-tonks and "meat 'n threes" (though you must experience both).
+This Nashville primer keeps you balanced with a little culture, a little shopping, a little outdoor adventure, and plenty of great food — and music! — along the way.
+These are the fixin's for a perfect day in Nashville.

 Loveless Cafe serves biscuits, country ham, gravy, and a hot cup of coffee — Nashville's breakfast of champions.